-Course Objectives
+Course Outcomes

-- Be familiar with the main legislative provisions affecting the environmental impact of human activities; - To understand the need for a holistic approach in assessing environmental impact and be able to Incorporate environmental considerations into a cost/benefit analysis; - To understand the environmental impact of information systems and be able to draw up realistic plans for reducing this impact; - Be familiar with a range of applications of information technology that enable the environmental impact of human activity and natural changes to be monitored and possibly reduced; - Be able to assess the potential for using information technology to reduce the environmental impact of specific activities.
+CO 1: Understand with the main legislative provisions affecting the environmental impact of human activities.

+CO 2: Understand the need for a holistic approach in assessing environmental impact and be able to incorporate environmental considerations into a cost/benefit analysis

+CO 3: Understand the environmental impact of information systems and be able to draw up realistic plans for reducing this impact.

+CO 4: Discuss the range of applications of information technology that enable the environmental impact of human activity and natural changes to be monitored and possibly reduced;

+CO 5: Assess the potential for using information technology to reduce the environmental impact of specific activities.

-Multidisciplinary nature of environmental studies: Definition, scope and importance, Need for public awareness.
+Multidisciplinary nature of environmental studies : Definition, scope and importance, Need for public awareness.
 (2 hrs) Natural Resources: Renewable and non-renewable resources: Natural resources and associated problems. a) Forest resources: Use and over-exploitation, deforestation, case studies.
 Timber extraction, mining, dams and their effects on forest and tribal people. b) Water resources: Use and over-utilization of surface and ground water, floods, drought, conflicts over water, dams-benefits and problems. c) Mineral resources: Use and exploitation, environmental effects of extracting and using mineral resources, case studies. d) Food resources: World food problems, changes caused by agriculture and overgrazing, effects of modern agriculture, fertilizer-pesticide problems, water logging, salinity, case studies. e) Energy resources: Growing energy needs, renewable and non renewable energy sources, use of alternate energy sources, Case studies. f) Land resources: Land as a resource, land degradation, man induced landslides, soil erosion and desertification.
 Role of individual in conservation of natural resources.
 Equitable use of resources for sustainable life styles.

-Ecosystems: Concept of an ecosystem, Structure and function of an ecosystem, Producers, consumers and decomposers, Energy flow in the ecosystem, Ecological succession, Food chains, food webs and ecological pyramids., Introduction, types, characteristic features, structure and function of the given ecosystem:- Forest ecosystem
+Ecosystems : Concept of an ecosystem, Structure and function of an ecosystem, Producers, consumers and decomposers, Energy flow in the ecosystem, Ecological succession, Food chains, food webs and ecological pyramids., Introduction, types, characteristic features, structure and function of the given ecosystem:- Forest ecosystem